All Episodes

 Once you understand the underlying baselines of what's going on, none of it's hard to understand, but I can make it simple for you.

-You just have to trust me, and you have to trust yourself.
+You just have to trust me and you have to trust yourself.

 I'm going to ask these questions again.

-How many people had health care when Barack Obama became president?
+How many people had health care when Barack Obama became president and how many lost their health care since he became president?

 Because they lost their jobs.